anant-j/API-Toolkit/README.md

 2) Mobile data is also fairy expensive in Canada.
 For my internship, I travel 4 hours each weekday, and checking Google Maps for traffic times consumes my limited mobile data at a drastic pace.

+3) I wanted to send contact form information to me and store it without taking the user to an external website.
+All existing Forms services like Typeform are either paid or require external captcha's to function.

 I knew I had to solve these problems by making my own service as the one's available on the market were either paid, or too complicated to customize.

 ___

 ### How did I do it?
-I decided to solve the above 2 problems by making my own **web-analytics** engine as well as **a messaging service**.
+I decided to solve the above 3 problems by making my own **web-analytics** engine, **forms api** as well as **a messaging service**.
 I was sure I needed a seperate back-end as I planned on integrating multiple external APIs and I **did not wish to expose API keys on the client-side code**.

 I am/was also working on API Development for Canadian Imperial Bank of Commerce (CIBC) for my internship, and decided that an **API** would be the best way to tackle such problems.